Academic Stretch and Challenge

 - Clubs and societies with strong subject links such as the History Society, Digital Learning Club, Politics Society, CSI Kimbolton (Biology and forensics), Kimbookworms (junior book club).

-- Those with a broader appeal including Debating, Philosophy Society, Literary Film Society, Ghana Group.
+- Those with a broader appeal including Debating, Philosophy Society, Literary Film Society, Ghana Group, The Manchester Group.